Contents

 The data indicates that white-collar and skilled technical workers are disproportionately likely to dispute a termination.
 This can be inferred from how court disputes are concentrated in three high-skilled employment jurisdictions – Beijing, Shanghai, and Guangzhou – each accounting for about 10% of the total cases.
 In addition to generally being more legally savvy, white-collar workers have more difficulty finding an appropriate new job.

-The central question in this kind of termination dispute is how management evaluates job performance.
-“Poor performance” was very briefly defined in the former Ministry of Labor’s Circular on the Employment Act as the inability to adequately complete tasks specified in the Employment Contract, or the amount of work done by colleagues doing the same kind of work in the same position.
+Performance evaluation methodology is the key factor in this kind of termination dispute in Chinese courts.
+In the law, “poor performance” was very briefly defined in the former Ministry of Labor’s Circular on the Employment Act as the inability to adequately complete tasks specified in the Employment Contract, or the amount of work done by colleagues doing the same kind of work in the same position.
 The vagueness of this rule is unusual for China’s civil law system, where regulators and the judiciary both issue detailed lists of rules implementing statutes.

-A lawfully compliant forced ranking system is illustrated in the Dai case, Suzhou Appeal 05-cv-450 (republished in China Sup.
+A lawfully compliant implementation of forced rankings is illustrated in the Dai case, Suzhou Appeal 05-cv-450 (republished in China Sup.
 Ct.
 Gaz.).
-Here, the court reasoned that allowing company policy to reassign job roles and salaries for low-ranked employees is essential for effective business management.
+Here, the court reasoned that the law permits company policy to reassign job roles and salaries for low-ranked employees because such laws are essential to enable effective business management.
 The court reasoned that termination is lawful if there is a nexus between company policy and reasonable performance management needs, but it cannot violate any other law and must follow the business’s Employee Handbook.

 The Beijing court acknowledged that subjectivity is inherent to any performance evaluation, but that employers can add objectivity by basing them on objective, quantifiable documentation.
-In Ding, the judge held that the termination was unlawful explicitly because the employer failed to keep these kinds of records.
+In Ding, the judge explicitly said that the termination was unlawful because the employer failed to keep these kinds of records.
 As these cases indicate, the law in this field is highly context-specific, and it’s easy to make mistakes.
-Consider asking CBL to help you find a lawyer to navigate this legal minefield.

-The common practice in China of using a Performance Improvement Plan (PIP) without providing the employee with remedial training is unlawful.
+Employers are frequently sued for not providing remedial training when putting a worker on a Performance Improvement Plan (PIP).
 For example, in Geng, reported as Zhejiang Leading Case No. 7 (2016), Geng’s performance evaluation concluded he “needs improvement” initially and again after being given a second chance, which resulted in Geng being terminated for poor performance; the court held the termination unlawful.

-Geng illustrates how Chinese courts require lawful employee terminations to be preceded by a legally mandated process involving training or transfer to another position, and putting an employee on a PIP does not automatically qualify as training.
+A PIP is insufficient under Geng unless it also includes training activities or a different job role.
 This is concerning because many managers in China are accustomed to illegally using the PIP as a substitute for job training during their termination process.
 While that may be easier for managers in the short term, flaunting the law in this manner could expose you to liability and reputational damage.

-A good example of how Chinese managers have tried to create superficially compliant programs is found in the Hé case, reported as Beijing Appeal 01-cv-11052 (news link), where the employer claimed its termination of Hé was done only after training failed to remedy underperformance.
+Superficially compliant training programs are common in China but are nonetheless illegal circumvention.
+In the Hé case, reported as Beijing Appeal 01-cv-11052 (news link), the employer claimed its termination of Hé was done only after training failed to remedy underperformance.
 However, the court found that the employer’s PIP was a mere restatement of Hé’s existing job role, duties, and objectives, which did not qualify as retraining.
-Thus, the termination was unlawful.
+The judge held the termination was unlawful.

-What exactly does an employer need to do to lawfully document the process leading up to termination for poor performance?
-An answer is provided in the Deng case, reported as Guangdong Appeal 01-cv-16081, where the documentation retained by the employer included a complete set of emails and HR documentation.
+Document performance problems using processes similar to those routinely upheld by Chinese courts.
+A method for doing this is illustrated in the Deng case, reported as Guangdong Appeal 01-cv-16081, where the documentation retained by the employer included a complete set of emails and HR documentation.
 The PIP included a specific work plan to improve Deng’s performance, including weekly training sessions done in accordance with the Employee Handbook.
-Performance evaluations used highly specific and defined criteria and methodology, and identified over ten specific skills and abilities that could not be performed capably despite the additional training.
+Performance evaluations used highly specific and defined criteria and methodology and identified over ten specific skills and abilities that could not be performed capably despite the additional training.

 The court held that the documentation was adequate to determine that Deng could not perform the job adequately.
 Moreover, the termination was held lawful at both arbitration and on appeal to the judiciary, which speaks to the persuasiveness of the evidence provided by the employer.

-Managers in China have the freedom to do business within the bounds of the law and reasonableness.
-An illustration of an unacceptable position transfer approach is found in Li, reported as Shanghai Appeal 02-cv-10287 (news link), where Li was a senior aviation engineer who was performing poorly and placed on “the bench” as a result.
+Under Chinese law, managers have the freedom to do business within the bounds of the law and reasonableness, so the transfer must be reasonable.
+An illustration of an unreasonable position transfer approach is found in Li, reported as Shanghai Appeal 02-cv-10287 (news link), where Li was a senior aviation engineer who was performing poorly and placed on “the bench” as a result.
 During that time, Li took a significant amount of time off, because the company offered Li several inappropriate positions like photocopy operator, chef, and handyman—which Li refused.
 As a result, the company terminated Li.

 The court on appeal held that the new roles were not sufficiently related to Li’s old one.
 It restated the current doctrine that an employee properly evaluated as unable to perform adequately can be reassigned to another job role.
 Nonetheless, the fundamental character of the job must be similar, with a similar salary, and utilize the employee’s professional skills.
 In the instant case, as a skilled technologist, Li’s professional skills were utilized in the original position but not in the new ones offered, and the pay rate was significantly lowered, which the court found unlawful and unreasonable.

-Even if the work type factors are met, employers may not unreasonably reduce pay when changing an employee’s job role.
+Don’t reduce pay unreasonably when changing an employee’s job role, even if the employee’s job is transferred.
 In the Jin case, reported as Shanghai Appeal 02-cv-726 (2021), an accounting firm reduced Jin’s monthly salary from 20,000 CNY to 5,800 CNY because of professional negligence.
 On appeal, the court upheld Jin’s claim for compensation, reasoning that the reduction exceeded what a reasonable person would accept.

-A third common dispute is over a defective termination process.
-In a widely discussed case, Fu reported as Chongqing Appeal 02-cv-1494, the lower court found that the employer did not provide any evidence of proper written notice warning of termination or payment in lieu of notice and held that the termination was therefore unlawful.
+A defective HR process for justifying the termination is a third common ground for liability.
+In a widely discussed case, Fu, reported as Chongqing Appeal 02-cv-1494, the lower court found that the employer did not provide any evidence of proper written notice warning of termination or payment in lieu of notice and held that the termination was therefore unlawful.
 The lawyer handling the matter was incompetent and simply did not know about the judges’ expectations.

 On appeal with a retrial, the company this time did submit evidence that it paid Fu one month’s salary in lieu of notice and that the company had consulted with the trade union about the termination, after which the court the termination lawful.
 The Fu case stands for the proposition that a human resources compliance process must be in place to avoid legal risks when terminating employees who perform poorly.
 The case has garnered some attention because of the unusually incompetent lawyer, which resulted in a slight change in the facts to the same exact case.

-Secondly, the performance evaluation needs to use quantitative metrics, and these must be both lawful and reasonable, with every similar position being held to the same standards.
+Use quantitative metrics when doing performance evaluations, and make sure they are lawful and reasonable, with every similar position being held to the same standards.
 In Chinese business culture, KPIs are already ubiquitous and are well-understood by employment dispute arbitrators.

 The employees being evaluated should also read and sign completed evaluations so that they know the conclusion and can dispute any facts in advance; results should be sent in writing, not orally communicated.
 Have an effective document retention system in place for all these materials.